intel-iot-devkit/intelligent-vending-machine/README.md

 sudo apt-get install sqlite3 libsqlite3-dev
 ```

-**Note:** Now we can disconnect monitor and keyboard from UP² board, as we can remote acces UP² board using its IP address, which needs our Laptop/Desktop to be on the same network as UP² board.
+**Note:** Now we can disconnect monitor and keyboard from UP² board, as we can remote access UP² board using its IP address, which needs our Laptop/Desktop to be on the same network as UP² board.

-## Create the Development and Runtime Environment on Desktop/Laptop
+### Create the Development and Runtime Environment on Desktop/Laptop

 #### Linux\* Installation
  1. Download Intel® System Studio from [https://software.intel.com/en-us/system-studio](https://software.intel.com/en-us/system-studio) and extract.
- 2. Open a new Terminal window and navigate to the directory you extracted the contents of the installer file to.
+ 2. Open a new terminal window and navigate to the directory you extracted the contents of the installer file to.
  3. Run `install.sh` script and follow the instructions provided there to install Intel® System Studio.

-### Add the Solution to Intel® System Studio
+#### Add the Solution to Intel® System Studio

 This section gives the steps to add the solution to Intel® System Studio, including creating a new project and populating it with the files needed to build and run it.